CMMS vs EAM

 CMMS (Computerized Maintenance Management System) is a software solution whose purpose is to manage the maintenance work necessary to extend an asset’s usefulness and, hence, its profitability.
-CMMS objectives include streamline and automate maintenance tasks and activities; eliminate unplanned downtime; increase productivity; extend asset lives; help maintenance and technical workers be more effective and accountable; support Operations Management with decisions about preventative versus reactive maintenance; and ensure internal and external occupational and environmental safety and regulatory compliance with work order audit trails.
+CMMS objectives include streamlining and automating maintenance tasks and activities; eliminating unplanned downtime; increasing productivity; extending asset lives; helping maintenance and technical workers be more effective and accountable; supporting Operations Management with decisions about preventative versus reactive maintenance; and ensuring internal and external occupational and environmental safety and regulatory compliance with work order audit trails.

 EAM (Enterprise Asset Management) originated from CMMS, but over time, its role has become more of a planning, design, and reporting tool for managing capital over its lifecycle.
 Its objective is to minimize cost and risk while maximizing ROI.
 EAM also supports GS&A departments such as Finance and Human Resources.
 EAM is used in asset lifecycle planning from concept, build, turn-up, operations, and eventually decommissioning and disposal.
 This also includes the financial and human aspects.
 EAM systems have retained some CMMS functions, but their focus is on Financial Statements and Capital Planning.
 An EAM may be lacking in customer service features.

 What is a Computerized Maintenance Management System (CMMS)?

 Between the late 80s and early 90s, companies began to convert to computers and move away from tracking maintenance tasks with pencil and paper.

 • A CMMS solution helps companies quickly track work orders, produce efficiency reports, and finally decide which assets need preventive maintenance.